easybuilders/easybuild-tutorial/docs/2023-eb-eessi-uk-workshop/easybuild-installation.md

 provided is identical.
 However, <a href="https://www.python.org/doc/sunset-python-2/">Python 2 is end-of-life</a> and
-compatibility with Python 2.7 and 3.5 will be removed soon in EasyBuild, so we strongly recommend using Python 3 if you have the choice.
+compatibility with Python 2.7 and 3.5 will be removed soon in EasyBuild, so we strongly recommend using Python 3.6 or a more recent Python 3 version if you have the choice.

 By default EasyBuild will use the `python` command to run, but you <a href="#setting-eb_python">can control this if needed via ``$EB_PYTHON``</a>.